Geeveston Community Centre

 GeCo takes a strength-based approach to community development.
 GeCo helps build community capacity by informing people about opportunities available to them, by consulting and involving the local community in program and service development, by empowering people through skill development and education and by partnering with other local organisations and service providers to provider maximum community benefit.

 The centre runs literacy programs, computer courses, youth outreach programs, a community garden (to encourage sound food choices), a soup kitchen, an emergency food bank, car driving lessons, cooking classes, budgeting assistance, the Huon Valley Domestic Violence Service and a Community Shed.

-GeCo provides space for local groups such as Stitch and Giggle, U3A, Yoga, Material Girls and Medieval Mayhem.
+GeCo provides space for local groups such as Phoenix Art Group, Stitch and Giggle, Mens Table and much more.

 GeCo works closely with other local organisations such as wayraparattee, Geeveston Primary School, Geeveston Business Group and the Bendigo Community Bank.